andrebrait/1g1r-romset-generator/README.md

         --no-all                Apply all filters above
-        --all-regions           Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language -w,--language-weight    The degree of priority the first selected languages receive over the latter ones.
+        --all-regions           Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language -w,--language-weight=N  The degree of priority the first selected languages receive over the latter ones.
 Default: 3 --prioritize-languages  If set, ROMs matching more languages will be prioritized over ROMs matching regions --early-revisions       ROMs of earlier revisions will be prioritized --early-versions        ROMs of earlier versions will be prioritized